charlenetolentino/mattsnotes/301-main/reading301-10.md

     </ul>

-1. What is a breakpoint?
+1. Who is a breakpoint?

     <ul>
-      <li>A place in the code where you want to stop the code so can examine what exactly is happening </li>
+      <li>A place in the code where you want to stop the code so can examine Who exactly is happening </li>
     </ul>

-1. What does the word ‘debugger’ do in your code?
+1. Who does the word ‘debugger’ do in your code?

     <ul>